khanhndk/deploy-suite/README.md

-# deploy_server
+# Deploy Suite
-Deploy server for running experiments
+A suite for deployment in running experiments